Warden Applications for 2019/20 are now closed.

 cultural awareness and cross-cultural communication.

-undertake a compulsory five-day training course at the beginning of the appointment (five days, from Monday 10 to Friday 14 September)
+- undertake a compulsory training course at the beginning of the appointment (six days over seven from Sunday 8 to Saturday 14 September)

 As part of the on-going commitment, Wardens will:

-attend team meetings (one hour once a fortnight)
+- attend team meetings (one hour every two or three weeks)

 Wardens are expected to reside in residences and treat their Warden accommodation as their primary residence and should not spend significant amounts of time away during the term, although occasional short absences each semester will normally be possible.
-If you need to take time away, this can be agreed with the Student Services Co-ordinator.
+If you need to take time away, this can be agreed with the Assistant Head of Life & Learning (Student Life).

 Wardens may be asked to undertake other duties appropriate to their role from time-to-time.